-\begin{definition} We say that two cliques have the same labeled clique type if they have the same size, the same clique type and there is isomorphism between their vertices that preserve labels. \end{definition}
+We now move on to developing tools that allow us to remove cliques from the graph while maintaining the truthfulness of the formula. \begin{definition} We say that two cliques have the same labelled clique type if there is a bijection between their vertices that preserves the labelled type. \end{definition}

-We now state an analog of the irrelevant clique lemma for bounded twin-cover \cite[Lemma 7\footnote{Lemma 8 in the full version of the paper \cite{KMT19-arxiv}}]{KMT19}.
-We decided to omit the proof as literally the same proof without any changes would work in our case as well.
+We now state an analogue of the irrelevant clique lemma for bounded twin cover \cite[Lemma 7\footnote{Lemma 8 in the full version of the paper \cite{KMT19-arxiv}}]{KMT19}.
+We decided to omit the proof, as literally the same proof without any changes works in our case as well.